Evaluation and research specialist

 - Social capital assessment

 - Ripple effect mapping

 - B.A., Urban Studies, Macalester College, St. Paul, MN

 - M.A., Anthropology, University of Florida, Gainesville

 - Ph.D., Sociology, University of Denver, Denver, CO

-Scott joined Extension in 2007 to develop new and strengthen existing performance management and evaluation efforts for Community Vitality's programs and initiatives.
-Scott brings experience in evaluation project management, grant writing, research, public policy analysis, database management, as well as community development and organizing.
-He has become a national leader in the use of Ripple Effect Mapping as an evaluation tool for exploring the impacts of community development programming, as well as in the development of community readiness assessment for long-term issue-based work in communities.
+Scott joined Extension in 2007 to develop new, and strengthen existing, performance management and evaluation efforts for Community Vitality's programs and initiatives.
+Scott brings experience in evaluation project management, grant writing, research, public policy analysis, and database management, as well as community development and organizing.
+He has become a national leader in the use of Ripple Effect Mapping as an evaluation tool for exploring the impacts of community development programming, as well as in the development of community readiness assessment for long-term, issue-based work in communities.

 Affiliations, Honors and Community Service

 - Member: American Sociological Association, American Evaluation Association, Minnesota Evaluation Association, National Association of Community Development Extension Professionals